Biden talks with Chinese foreign minister as he prepares for potential meeting with Xi

 Beijing has yet to confirm if Xi will travel to San Francisco for the annual Asia-Pacific Economic Cooperation summit next month.
 But Biden has said a meeting between the two leaders on the sidelines was possible.

+Kirby said Biden “fully expects to meet again” with Xi, and “we're confident that's going to happen.”

 Wang is in the midst of a three-day visit to Washington, where he's been meeting with top U.S. officials.
-He sat down with Secretary of State Antony Blinken for the second time during his trip on Friday.
+He sat down with Blinken on Friday morning for the second time during his trip.

 On Thursday, after their initial meeting, the Chinese side said "the two sides had an in-depth exchange of views on China-U.S. relations and issues of common concern in a constructive atmosphere."